chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## What it does
 This Alfred workflow enables academic citing and publishing with any markdown app like iA Writer, Ulysses, or Scrivener.
 It does so by offering a Citation Picker for [Pandoc Markdown Citations](https://pandoc.org/MANUAL.html#pandocs-markdown) and by automatically converting Markdown files into `.docx`, `.pdf`, `.html`, or `.pptx` with the proper bibliography.

 This workflow is made for academics who neither like Word nor LaTeX.
-As the name suggests, this workflow is basically a user-friendly interface for Pandoc, allowing you to make use of Pandoc's capabilities without ever needing to open the Terminal.
+As the name suggests, this workflow is basically a user-friendly interface for Pandoc, allowing you to make use of Pandoc's capabilities without ever having to open the Terminal.

 Also, the BibTeX-Citation Picker is quick and feature-rich if you want to use it without Pandoc.